-Kohl's Department Store has announced a 2012-2013 grant of $106,755 to USA Children's & Women's Hospital to renew a safe sleeping program for infants.
+Kohl's Department Store, through the Kohl's Cares cause merchandise program, has announced a grant of $108,452 to the University of South Alabama Children's & Women's Hospital to renew and expand a safe sleeping program for infants.

 "Kohl's Cribs for Kids is making a huge impact," Nicole Smith, RN, quality assurance director with MOM Care at USA Children's & Women's Hospital, said.
 "While we are encouraged by the drop in sleep-related infant deaths, our work is not done and we're grateful for the support of Kohl's."

-USA Children's & Women's Hospital, through MOM Care – Mobile's Medicaid Maternity Program – provides education and training for qualifying families on proper sleep position and sleep environment for the baby.
+USA Children's & Women's Hospital, through MOM Care -- Mobile's Medicaid Maternity Program -- provides education and training for qualifying families on proper sleep position and sleep environment for the baby.
 When a qualifying family completes the program, they receive a free Pack 'n Play.
 The cribs are portable and can be taken wherever the baby receives care.